janmachalski/Harmonic_Enigma_Script/readme.md

 # Harmonic Enigma Script for Kontakt
 ## About
 Harmonic Enigma Script v1.037\
-This is a KSP scalesmithing script for xenharmonic explorations in Kontakt.
-This is my swiss knife for manipulating tunings, cales and harmonies inside Native Instruments Kontakt.
+This is my swiss knife script for manipulating tunings, scales and harmonies inside Native Instruments Kontakt.
+I made is as my personal project.
+Right now I'm to lazy to record a proper tutorial but I might do one in the feature if people are interested.

 ## Requirements
 Kontakt v.
 6.8 (previous versions might also work but there has been some glitches observed in Kontakt 5).
 ## Setup
-Copy the script code and past it inside Kontakt script editor.
+Copy the script code and past it inside Kontakt instrument script editor.
 Once loaded you can save it as a preset to quickly recall the script in other instruments.
 ### Troubleshooting
 Unfortunately Kontakt has 5 script slots and sometimes all of them are taken by default.
 If this is the case, you might have to delete one of the current scripts or redo the instrument whatsover.

 ## Why another microtuning script?
-I wanted to encompass different tuning systems into one script.
+I wanted to create a tuning script that would allow me to easily automate any microtonal changes procedurally inside any octave or non-octave tuning system.
 This include Erv Wilson's CPS, Euler-Fokker genera and others.
-Those systems are not unique for this script but can be fully automated and adjusted procedurally.
 ### Automation
 Most existing scripts are limited in one way or another, mainly in terms of automations.
 I wanted to be able to automate microtonal tunings freely and change them dynamically.
 Most of the time user input is done through ui_value KSP objects which do not allow any kind of automation.
 Midi is limited to 128 note classes.
 Automation extends the possible number of pitch classes above this limit.
 ### Script range